The Best Car Insurance in Montana

 Montana car insurance matches driver profile with insurer.
 State Farm wins nine of 10 driver categories, and GEICO takes the top spot for one category.

 • Best for Young Drivers (16 to 25): State Farm.
-Young drivers pay $150 monthly for full coverage and $36 for minimum coverage with State Farm.
-Family plan discounts reduce costs when adding teens to parent policies.
-Good student discounts and accident forgiveness prevent rate spikes after minor mistakes during early driving years.
+Expect to pay $150 monthly for full coverage or $36 for minimum coverage with State Farm.
+Add your teen to your existing policy to access family discounts.
+Good student discounts reward strong grades, and accident forgiveness means one fender bender won't send your rates through the roof during those critical first years behind the wheel.

 Young DriversState Farm125